golemfactory/golem-docs/src/pages/docs/creators/python/guides/task-model.md

 The `execute_task` method is responsible for running the **worker** function for each of the **tasks** using the defined **payload**.
 The payload defines the environment run on the provider machine, where your tasks will be executed.
 In a simple simplified approach it is a **image**.
 The particular image is identified by its `tag` or `hash`.

 The **worker** function uses the `work generator pattern` explained [here](/docs/creators/python/guides/application-fundamentals#work-generator-pattern-and-workcontext).
-It is used to define steps required to do tasks like sending data to and from a provider, running specified commands, etc.
+It is used to define the steps required to do tasks like sending data to and from a provider, running specified commands, etc.

 {% docnavigation title="Next steps" %}

-- We explain the mechanics of task-based requestor development, with a simple example in [Hello World tutorial](/docs/creators/python/tutorials/task-example-0-hello).
+- We explain the mechanics of task-based requestor development, with a simple example in the [Hello World tutorial](/docs/creators/python/tutorials/task-example-0-hello).

 - Try a more complicated thing with a proof-of-concept [hash cracker](/docs/creators/python/tutorials/task-example-1-cracker).